StanfordAHA/CGRAFlowDoc/pnr/global-placement.md

 are several ways to compute the kernel and you'll find different implementations in different branch, as it's still work in progress.

+## Clustering
+To reduce the placement time and improve the placement quality, clustering is used in the global placement. `cgra_pnr` uses a novel domain-specific clustering algorithm based on `word2vec`.
+The main idea is to use graph embedding to obtain the embedding vector for each instance.
+Then use the embedding vector to partition the instances, as opposed to using standard heuristics to calculate netlist affinity.

+Here are the steps to obtain the parition:
+1. Use Star expansion to expand the hypergraph into a normal graph.
+2. Use random walk to produce edge file.
+3. Run `word2vec` on the edge file and produce embedding.
+4. Use `k-means` to cluster the instances.

+Please note that the clustering algorithm is still a working-in-progress and will be changed in the near future.
+Future version will address better kernel discovery as well as efficient parallel training while preserving deterministic placement.

 ## Slice Placer
 The chip is divided into slices and the basic unit is a single slice.
 In the implementation the slice is called Macroblock, a term derived from video